 They are less likely to waste time on activities that could put the company at risk.
 By improving security procedures, your business will streamline workflows and reduce the amount of time employees spend on tasks that are not directly related to their job duties.

-Finally, security awareness training can also help employees become more productive by increasing their knowledge of company policies and procedures.
+Finally, cybersecurity awareness training can also help employees become more productive by increasing their knowledge of company policies and procedures.
 By understanding the expectations and procedures of the organization, employees can work more efficiently and avoid common mistakes.

-6. Improves confidence among customers
+6. Cybersecurity awareness training improves confidence among customers

 Make no mistake.
 Customers already view businesses with suspicion when it comes to data security.
 No wonder about 60% of customers say they actually expect that the companies they deal with will suffer a breach at some point.
 In other words, many of your customers already don’t trust you.
-By educating employees about the threats that exist and how to protect customer data, your business will essentially be demonstrating to your customers, the majority already skeptical by default, that you take security seriously and are doing everything you can to keep their information safe.
+By educating employees about the threats that exist and how to protect customer data, your business will essentially be demonstrating to your customers, the majority already skeptical by default, that you take cybersecurity seriously and are doing everything you can to keep their information safe.

 This builds trust and strengthens relationships, which can be invaluable to your organization.
 Studies have shown that security breaches bring jitters to customers.
 A single attack is enough to drive your customers away in droves, never to return.

-7. Steadies brand image and reputation
+7. Cybersecurity awareness training steadies a brand's image and reputation

 A data breach can be a huge blow to your company's reputation.
 In fact, it's often the first thing that comes to mind when people think of a company, even long after the breach has been resolved.